facebookresearch/nevergrad/docs/machinelearning.md

 # Optimization of mixed (continuous and discrete) hyperparameters.
+# We apply a softmax for converting real numbers to discrete values.
 print(" ")
 print(" ")
 print("Optimization of mixed (continuous and discrete) hyperparameters ======")